Sam & Max: Sam

 Sam is a laid-back but enthusiastic, brown-coated anthropomorphic Irish Wolfhound, described as a "canine shamus".
 He wears either a gray or blue suit with a matching fedora, to make people more cooperative when conversing with a six-foot talking dog.
 A warped sense of justice makes Sam the more passionate of the pair for their police work, only held back from taking his job seriously by Max.
 Nevertheless, he enjoys the mannerisms and dress that come with their line of work.
 Sam possesses near encyclopedic amounts of knowledge, particularly on obscure topics, and is prone to long-winded sentences filled with elaborate terminology.
 Although he is always keen to display this information—regardless of its accuracy—Sam can be capable of total ignorance towards more practical matters; for instance, despite his regard for his DeSoto Adventurer, he is severely negligent with the car's maintenance.
-Sam still retains various doglike qualities: he is excitable, enthusiastic but also susceptible to emotions of embarrassment and guilt.
+Sam still retains various doglike qualities: he is excitable and enthusiastic, but also susceptible to emotions of embarrassment and guilt.
 Nevertheless, Sam is "not above sticking his head out the car window and letting his tongue flap in the breeze".
-Sam rarely loses his temper, and is able to react to panic-inducing situations with extreme calm.
-When he does get angry, Sam tends to react in a violent, uncharacteristically savage manner, in which case Max usually calms him down and prevents him from acting upon his anger.
+Sam is very friendly and polite in spite of his over-the-top recklessness as an officer, and is shown to be quite cordial with his allies.
+That said, While he does deeply care about his friends, he has no problems with using manipulative tactics on them in order to further his goals when it comes to his job.
+He rarely loses his temper, and is able to react to panic-inducing situations with extreme calm.
+At the off chance he does get angry, Sam tends to react in a violent, uncharacteristically savage manner, in which case Max usually calms him down and prevents him from acting upon his anger.
 Sam usually is armed with an oversized .44 revolver.

 Sam is voiced by Bill Farmer in Sam & Max Hit the Road, Harvey Atkin in the animated series and David Nowlin from Telltale's games onward.